leonasting/Banking-Application/README.md

 It contains schema interfaces for User and Account.
 * User has Username, email and password as fields.
 This interface contains users personal details.
 * Account has type, name, balance and userid.This contains users acount details.

+## Flow of logic

+Main Function calls migragtion function.
+Migration function first connects with DB and creates the two interfces.
+Migration function Again conects to DB to insert Users which are hardcoded.